 - Need to emphasize the value of services when simplifying business formalization processes.

-His publications include articles in The Economic Journal, Journal of Law and Economics, Harvard Business Review, Journal of Legal Analysis, Journal of Comparative Economics, Journal of Law, Economics, and Organization, Journal of Economic Behavior and Organization, Industrial and Corporate Change, International Review of Law and Economics, and Managerial and Decision Economics, and a dozen books, including Institutional Foundations of Impersonal Exchange: The Theory and Policy of Contractual Registries (University of Chicago Press: 2012), The Economics of Audit Quality (Springer: Norwell MA, 1999) and Corporate Governance and Regulation (Alianza: Madrid, 1990).
+His publications include articles in The Economic Journal, Journal of Law and Economics, Harvard Business Review, Journal of Legal Analysis, Journal of Comparative Economics, Journal of Law, Economics, and Organization, Journal of Economic Behavior and Organization, Industrial and Corporate Change, International Review of Law and Economics, Management and Organization Review, and Managerial and Decision Economics, and a dozen books, including Institutional Foundations of Impersonal Exchange: The Theory and Policy of Contractual Registries (Univ. of Chicago Press: 2012), The Economics of Audit Quality (Springer: Norwell, 1999) and Corporate Governance and Regulation (Alianza: Madrid, 1990).

-He has also published three textbooks—Firms, Markets and Institutions (Thompson: Cizur Menor, 2013), Contractual Theory of the Firm (Marcial Pons: Madrid, 1998), and The Economics of the Firm: A Contractual Approach (Ariel: Barcelona, 1990)—and numerous op-ed articles on topics related to his research in trade journals and newspapers, including The Wall Street Journal, Expansión, Cinco Días, El Mundo and El País.
-He has been invited to present his work at a variety of academic and policy forums (Berkeley, Harvard, MIT, European Commission, IDB, French Conseil d’Etat, Mont Pélerin Society, The World Bank, Fundación Alternativas, FAES, Fundación Progreso y Democracia, and many others).
+He has also published three textbooks—Firms, Markets and Institutions (Thompson: Cizur Menor, 2013), Contractual Theory of the Firm (Marcial Pons: Madrid, 1998), and The Economics of the Firm: A Contractual Approach (Ariel: Barcelona, 1990)—and numerous op-ed articles on topics related to his research in trade journals and newspapers, including The Wall Street Journal, Expansión, and El País.
+He has been invited to present his work at a variety of academic and policy forums (Berkeley, Harvard, MIT, European Commission, IDB, French Conseil d’Etat, Mont Pélerin Society, The World Bank, and many others).

 New Institutional Economics